 Does the body struggle to convert ubiquinone to ubiquinol?

-No, healthy adults efficiently convert between these forms throughout life.
+No, according to Lopez-Lluch et al. (Nutrition, 2019), healthy adults efficiently convert between these forms throughout life.
 The conversion occurs naturally in enterocytes during absorption and continuously in cellular metabolism.

 Why do some CoQ10 supplements show better absorption than others?